why ContextLogic Inc. [WISH] is a Good Choice for Investors After New Price Target of $2.97

 ContextLogic Inc. (d/b/a Wish) (NASDAQ: WISH), one of the world’s largest mobile ecommerce platforms, today announced it will report its second quarter 2022 financial results after the market close on Tuesday, August 9, 2022.
 Wish management will host a live conference call and webcast for shareholders, analysts and portfolio managers to discuss the company’s second quarter results that afternoon at 5:00 PM ET / 2:00 PM PT.

-It opened the trading session at $1.50, the shares rose to $1.51 and dropped to $1.38, the range by which the price of stock traded the whole day.
-The daily chart for WISH points out that the company has recorded -42.02% loss over the past six months.
-However, it is still -15.0% lower than its most recent low trading price.
+The results of the trading session contributed to over 13602841 shares changing hands.
+Over the past one week, the price volatility of ContextLogic Inc. stands at 7.31% while the volatility over the past one month is 7.98%.

-If we look at the average trading volume of 14.34M shares, WISH reached to a volume of 8849391 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for WISH stock reached $944.29 million, with 661.00 million shares outstanding and 528.65 million shares in the current float.
+Compared to the average trading volume of 13.99M shares, WISH reached a trading volume of 13602841 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WISH shares is $2.97 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WISH stock is a recommendation set at 3.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.